px39n/adjustment_pipeline/README.md

-# Kindly Notice to friends
+# Notice

-This is a public GIthub owned by zhehao Liang(Tom) in TUB, based on lecture taught by [Professor Neitzel](https://www.researchgate.net/profile/Frank-Neitzel)
+This is based on lecture taught by [Professor Neitzel](https://www.researchgate.net/profile/Frank-Neitzel)

 I work on this only out of my interest and further scientific use.